Table of Contents

-As the name suggests, we just make a crude estimate of the death rate in the population.
-In a single year, the total death in number which occur for every 1,000 people constitutes the crude death rate.
+As the name suggests, we just make a crude estimate of the death rate within a given population.
+In a single year, the total number of deaths that occur for every 1,000 people constitute the crude death rate.

 Perinatal mortality rate

 The word “peri” means in and around.
-The natal is the event of child birth.
-The perinatal mortality represents the mortality of neonates (WHO definition: within 7 days after birth) along with that of the fetal death (greater than 28 week of the intrauterine life, other definitions have been used) for every 1,000 births.
+The word natal means the event of child birth.
+The perinatal mortality represents the mortality of neonates (WHO definition: within 7 days after birth) along with that of fetal death (greater than 28 weeks of the intrauterine life, other definitions have been used) for every 1,000 births.

 Maternal mortality rate

-For every 100,000 live births which occur, the number of the maternal deaths constitutes the maternal mortality rate and it represents the gross health care system of the society.
-Many countries take this as the main decisive factor in improving health care.
+For every 100,000 live births that occur, the number of maternal deaths constitutes the maternal mortality rate and it represents the gross health care system of the society.
+Many countries use this as a decisive factor when improving health care services.

-It is represented as a lakh birth, as childbirth is a natural process and the mother is generally looked up for the survival during the event.
+It is represented as a lakh birth, as childbirth is a natural process and the mother is generally responsible for the survival of the child during the event.
 The untimely death of the mother is rare.
-So a considerable child birth event is taken for obtaining a comparable value.
+So a considerable child birth event is taken to obtain a comparable value.

 Infant mortality rate

-For every 1,000 live births, the number of death of the children less than one year of age constitutes the infant mortality rate.
+The number of children deaths, for every 1,000 live births, less than a year old constitute the infant mortality rate.
 This is also one of the sensitive indicators in the health care setup of a particular country.
-Every country aspires to keep the infant mortality as well as the maternal mortality rate to that of the bare minimum.
+Every country aspires to keep the infant mortality rate as well as the maternal mortality rate as low as possible.

 Standardised mortality ratio

-For every population there is a set mortality based on age, gender and similar other factors when the mortality is compared as the proportion of the number of the deaths between a studied population with that of the standard population.
+For every population there is a set mortality ratio based on age, gender and other similar factors, whereby the mortality is taken as the proportion of the number of deaths between a studied population and that of the standard population.
 This constitutes the standardised mortality ratio.

 Case fatality ratio and proportion mortality ratio

-This can be well understood by a simple example.
-When you get a common cold, is there a need to panic?
-Though there might be some trouble, it is unlikely in all the circumstances that a common cold might lead to the death of the patient.
+This can be better understood through a simple example.
+When you get a common cold, is there need to panic?
+Though there might be a problem, it is unlikely in most circumstances that a common cold by itself will cause death to a patient.

-But at the same time if a person is diagnosed with fulminant hepatic failure, it is absolutely essential to get admitted into a hospital and get treated.
-This is important as the fatality is more in this disease.
-This is compared in the case fatality ratio.
-It represents the probability of dying with that of a particular disease after having contracted it.
+But at the same time, if a person is diagnosed with fulminant hepatic failure, it is absolutely essential to get admitted to a hospital and get treated immediately.
+This is important as the fatality rate is higher in such a disease.
+This is comparable to the case fatality ratio.
+It represents the probability of dying from a particular disease after having contracted it.

-Case fatality rate = Number of deaths in the disease under consideration / Total number of people who got the disease
+Case fatality rate = Number of deaths due to the disease under consideration / Total number of people who contracted the disease

-The second concept can be understood by the fact that though some diseases are very dangerous and may cause mortality, the total composition that the disease is less compared to that of the other disease.
-On the other hand, though, the case that a disease might be less fatal is more common in the occurrence.
-This is the proportional mortality ratio and it represents that out of all the death, what number of the person died of the disease.
+The second concept can be explained by the fact that though some diseases are very dangerous and may cause death, the total occurrences of the diseases might be lower compared to that of other diseases.
+On the other hand, though a disease may be less fatal compared to other diseases, it may be more common in terms of its occurrence.
+This is the proportional mortality ratio and it represents the number of people who die from a particular disease out of the total number of deaths.

-Proportional mortality rate = Number of deaths in the disease under consideration / total number of deaths ∈ population
+Proportional mortality rate = Number of deaths due to the disease under consideration / total number of deaths ∈ population

-In a population, the distribution of the ages might be haphazard or it may follow the normal pattern.
+In a population, the distribution of the ages may be haphazard or it may follow a normal pattern.
 The difference also lies in the sex.
-The population pyramid gives an opportunity to view both the age as well as the gender differences in that of the population in a single figure.
-This helps in appreciating the differences to a better extent.
+The population pyramid gives us an opportunity to view both the age as well as the gender differences within that population represented as a single figure.
+This helps us to better appreciate the differences.